Nelnir/RemoteEnvTool/README.md

 - `REMOTE_PATH`: Directory path on the remote server where the code should be transferred.
 - `SCRIPT`: Telnet script that the tool should run after connecting for the first time. ('.' dot will be added)
 - `PORT`: Port on which Telnet service runs, default is 23.

+:warning: Paths have to be without any whitespaces.

 Configuration file example: